 - In the same pot, adding a bit more oil, if necessary, cook the onion and carrots, stirring, until softened, about 3-4 minutes.
 Add the red pepper flakes and garlic and cook for about a minute more.
 Add tomato paste and stir in, cooking for about 30 seconds.
 Add the wine and stirring, cook until the wine has reduced by half, about 3 minutes.
 Add the tomatoes with juices (breaking up the whole tomatoes a bit with a spoon or your hands), beef broth, butter, herbs and salt.
 Stir until the butter is melted, then add the bay leaf.
 Return the reserved meat and any juices to the pot.
 Bring to a boil, then reduce heat to low, cover, and simmer for about 2 1/2 hours, stirring a couple of times during cooking. **Alternately, rather than simmering on the stove-top for 2 1/2 hours, you can transfer the mixture to a slow cooker, to cook (covered), for 3 1/2 - 4 hours on high or 7-8 hours on low, followed by 30 minutes uncovered to thicken.
 You could also pop the Dutch oven into at 325F oven for about the same 2 1/2 hours as simmering on the stove-top, stirring a couple of times during the oven cooking, then simmer on the stove-top over medium-low heat uncovered at the end, to thicken.

-- When beef is fork-tender, remove and discard the bay leaf.
-Using a potato masher, mash the ragu to break up the beef into shreds.
-Add the vinegar and increase the heat to medium-low.
+- When the beef is fork-tender, remove and discard the bay leaf, leaving the beef in the pot.
+Use a potato masher to break up the beef into shreds.
+Add the vinegar to the pot and increase the heat to medium-low.
 Simmer the sauce, uncovered, for an additional 30 minutes, or until thickened to your liking.

 - Taste the ragu and adjust seasoning to your taste, adding salt especially, as needed.
 The sauce should be smooth and flavourful.
 If it tastes flat and acidic, it needs salt.
 Add a bit at a time and stir in, taste and repeat as needed.